NISHANTNAMANNIKHILAYUSH/JAVA-MINI-PROJECT-STUDENT-INFORMATION-SYSTEM-/README.md

 ### ✅ 3. now go to the xampp file were you install it -> now click on htdoc file-> now CREATE FILE  " student_system file "
--> NOW PATE ALL THE FILE IT
+-> NOW PASTE ALL THE FILE IT

 __________________________________________________________________________________________________________________________________________